-Chapter 941, California Legislature, 1991 Sessions, amended Chapter 138 and requires the City and the Contractor, California Resources Long Beach, Inc. (CRLBI), formerly OXY Long Beach, Inc., to prepare a one-year Annual Plan and Program Plan every two years, which includes an itemized budget of intended expenditures.
+Chapter 941, California Legislature, 1991 Sessions, and amended Chapter 138 require the City and the Contractor, California Resources Long Beach, Inc. (CRLBI), to prepare a one-year Annual Plan and Program Plan every two years, which includes an itemized budget of intended expenditures.

 The Annual Plan and Program Plan provide for the further development of the LBU through the Agreement for Implementation of an Optimized Waterflood Program that was entered into in November 1991 as part of the above legislation.
-Preparation is a joint effort by the staffs of the City of Long Beach, Gas and Oil Department (Unit Operator), CRLBI (Field Contractor), and THUMS Long Beach Company (Agent for Field Contractor).
+Preparation is a joint effort by City staff, Gas and Oil Department (Unit Operator), CRLBI (Field Contractor), and THUMS Long Beach Company (Agent for Field Contractor).
 A copy of the Annual Plan and Program Plan is attached.

-This matter was reviewed by Deputy City Attorney Richard Anthony on January 29, 2015 and by Budget Management Officer Victoria Bell on February 2, 2015.
+This matter was reviewed by Deputy City Attorney Richard F. Anthony on February 23, 2017 and by Revenue Management Officer Geraldine Alejo on February 28, 2017.